View Current

 Loans

-(23) The University will permit temporary incoming loans and outgoing loans of artworks, pending the approval of the Curator, into and from the CDU Art Collection, where:
+(23) The University will permit temporary incoming loans and outgoing loans of works of art, pending the approval of the Curator, into and from the CDU Art Collection, where:

-3. university staff and students can also be involved.
+3. University employees and students can be involved; and

 De-accessioning

-(24) De-accessioning is recognised as a necessary tool to enable the maintenance, enhancement and focus of an art collection; therefore deaccession proposals will be prepared on an as needs basis.
+(24) De-accessioning is recognised as a necessary tool to enable the maintenance, enhancement and focus of an art collection; therefore de-accession proposals will be prepared as needed.

 1. A work of art deemed to be outside the scope of the CDU Art Collection and this policy, or formally approved for de-accessioning, will be de-accessioned and disposed of in accordance with the Art Collection Procedure.